Many interactive commands are security sensitive.

 the remote user.

-Early versions of Unix had such programs (applications and daemons)
+Early versions of Unix had all such programs (applications and daemons)

 directly read and parse the